cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 - Creates a GitHub webhook for Jenkins X to be able to trigger pipelines automatically with any code change.
 - Runs the pipeline to build the application and promote to Staging using GitOps.

-Basically, Jenkins X already did everything about configuring the CI/CD pipeline just by importing the project.
+Basically, Jenkins X already configured the CI/CD pipeline just by importing the project.
 So now there is already a pipeline running.
 All steps executed by the pipeline build can be seen with `jx get activity -f petclinic-jx -w` .
 Once it succeeded:

 ```bash
 $ jx get activity -f petclinic-jx --build 1